Military Branches and Asbestos Exposure

 Military Members Most at Risk of Asbestos Exposure

 These include shipyard workers, miners, millers, construction workers, carpenters, mechanics, and ship repairers.
-Also at greater risk are any veterans that worked in the below-decks regions of Navy ships.
+Also at greater risk are any veterans who worked in the below-decks regions of Navy ships.

-During times of peace veterans were possibly exposed to asbestos simply by being on ships or in bases and doing their everyday jobs.
-Even more veterans were put at risk for asbestos exposure by serving during active duty during several wars.
+Veterans were possibly exposed to asbestos in peacetime simply by being on ships or at bases and doing their everyday jobs.
+Even more veterans were put at risk for asbestos exposure by serving on active duty during several wars.

 Asbestos Manufacturers and the Military